 - Individual investors in real estate partnerships may be eligible for a reduced effective tax rate on their share of income.

 Coming at a time when consumer and business confidence are high, the cash savings due to the TCJA (Tax Cut and Jobs Act) will likely be spent rather than saved, unlike prior instances of government stimulus.
 Tax reform should therefore act as a ‘direct injection’ into the economy and labor markets.
-This has brightened our demand outlook for 2018 and 2019, because real estate owners and investors should benefit from the resulting influx of capital, which will help drive income growth and value appreciation.
+This has brightened our demand outlook for 2018 and 2019, because owners and investors in U.S. real estate should benefit from the resulting influx of capital, which will help drive income growth and value appreciation.

 Consumer and Business Confidence at Cyclical Highs